ConnorNoddin/ECE_Capstone_PS2_Mouse/README.md

 # PS/2 Mouse with ATMEGA328p

-Welcome to the repository for my ATMEGA328p-based PS/2 mouse project.
+Welcome to the repository for my ATMEGA328p-based PS/2 mouse project, developed as part of my computer engineering capstone.
 This comprehensive collection encompasses the source code, PCB files, schematics, debugging waveforms, and images, providing a detailed insight into the design and implementation process.
 As a solo developer, I have meticulously crafted this PS/2 mouse, powered by the versatile ATMEGA328p microcontroller, to seamlessly operate over the PS/2 protocol.
 The project has been validated to work flawlessly with three different sensors: ADNS3050, PMW3360, and PMW3389.

+## Acknowledgments

+Special thanks go to Professors Andrew Sheaff and Nuri Emanetoglu for their guidance and support throughout the development of this capstone project.

 ## Exploring the Project